deafeningdefensivedrive/SICP/README.md

-# SICP
+# Learning Log
-Structure and Interpretation of Computer Programs book and video lectures notes.
+Keeping track of my notes on Github!